erfangho/laravel-api-blog/README.md

 ## Contributing

-Contributions to the Charity Aid Allocation System are welcome.
+Contributions to the Laravel Blog project are welcome.
 If you have any suggestions, bug reports, or would like to contribute to the project, please contact the project maintainer at erfan2ghorbani@gmail.com.

 ## License